-The laws of the State of Nebraska related to underage drinking as well as drug laws on both the federal and state level shall be followed and enforced with CCC students.
+The laws of the State of Nebraska related to underage drinking as well as drug laws on both the federal and state level shall be followed and enforced with CCC students and employees.
 Students found in violation of Nebraska's underage drinking laws or any state or federal drug laws while on college property (and in certain situations off-campus in which the College has jurisdiction) will be referred to the Student Conduct Process for investigation and disciplinary proceedings and/or to local law enforcement.
+Employees found in violation of Nebraska's underage drinking laws or any state or federal drug laws while on college property will be referred to the Vice President of Human Resources in conjunction with employee's direct supervisor for employee disciplinary action.